 October 13.
 When Marie-Rose Durocher was 29, Bishop Ignace Bourget became bishop of Montreal.
 He faced a shortage of priests and sisters and a rural population that had been largely deprived of education.
 Bishop Bourget founded the Sisters of the Holy Names of Jesus and Mary, with Marie-Rose as its first member and co-foundress.

 January 30.
 Blessed Mary Angela Truszkowska founded the Felician Sisters as a result of a conversion experience she had while convalescing from an illness.
 At the age of 44 she was forced to resign due to ill health.
 She lived, however, into her 70s.

 December 15.
-Blessed Mary Frances Schervier founded the Sisters of the Poor of Saint Francis devoted to caring for the poor of this world.
-To this day they run hospitals and homes for the aged in the United States and throughout the world.
+Blessed Mary Frances Schervier founded the Sisters of the Poor of Saint Francis, devoted to caring for the poor of this world.
+To this day they run hospitals and homes for the aged in the United States and around the world.
 Blessed Mary Frances died in 1876.